swift-server/sswg/proposals/00??-swift-backtrace.md

 ### Printing

-The library currently prints directly to `srderr`.
+The library currently prints directly to `stderr`.
 This works in most cases, but we should consider an extension with [swift-log](https://github.com/apple/swift-log) to hook the printing into the Application's logging system.